 But I could have easily fallen into the trappings of lifestyle inflation if I followed the lead of some of my colleagues… Rather it was thanks to my ongoing self-study in financial literacy that I kept living frugally and started building savings.

-When people say they want to be a millionaire, they don’t actually want a million dollar bills in the bank.
+When people say they want to be a millionaire, they don’t actually want a million one-dollar bills in the bank.
 They want the perceived freedom that all that money affords.

 But wealth in the United States can be deceptive:

 There are many people who earn a huge paycheck but live month-to-month… Just look at doctors, pro athletes, or even actors.